lollopes/traces_propagation/README.md

 - experiments/shd
 - experiments/fine_tune_gsc.sh

-The implementation of TP for MLP can be found in models/tp_mlp.py while the impelementation for CNN is found on models/tp_cnn.py.
+The implementation of TP for MLP can be found in models/tp_mlp.py while the impelementation for CNN is found models/tp_cnn.py.